naubiomech/TeensyNanoExoCode/Documentation/README.md

 2. Connect the power and communication cables to the control board.
     - The connectors should attach to the side they are on while worn, e.g. the left motor connects to the left side of the board.
     - The connections top to bottom should be the proximal to distal joints used, e.g. if the hip and ankle are used the hip should be the top most location, the ankle should be next; if just the ankle is used it should be on the top most connector of the appropriate type.
-3. Similarly, sensors should be connected on the side used, and if associated with a motor next to that motor, e.g. if the right ankle has a torque sensor it should go below the right ankle communication connection, regardless of if another joint is used.
+3. Similarly, sensors should be connected on the side used
 4. The control board may have multiple microcontrollers on it they should all be flashed with ExoCode.ino through the Arduino IDE.
 The compiler will select the correct parts of the code to use if you select the correct microcontroller.
     - Update /ExoCode/src/Config.h BOARD_VERSION with the version number found on the control board before compiling.
     - Update the libraries.
 Move the files/folders in the [Libraries Folder](/Libraries).
 To your local Folder C:\User\\\[USER]\Documents\Arduino\libraries\ or system equivalent.
 Details on the libraries that are used are used can be found in [Libraries Folder](/Libraries/README.md).